isc-projects/kea/doc/sphinx/arm/logging.rst

 Logging Configuration
 =====================

-During its operation Kea may produce many messages.
+During its operation Kea may produce many log messages.
 They differ in severity (some are more important than others) and source (different components, like hooks, produce different messages).
 It is useful to understand which log messages are critical and which are not, and to